d0ugal/dm/content/pages/2 about.rst

 Curriculum vitae
 ~~~~~~~~~~~~~~~~

 Thanks for showing an interest in my CV.
-If you have any questions or
-need a different format, please `get in touch`_.
-Otherwise, just `download
+I'd be happy to send you a copy, jus `get in touch`_.
-the pdf copy`_.

 .. _get in touch: dougal@dougalmatthews.com
-.. _download the pdf copy: /theme/dougalmatthews.pdf

 Conferences and User Groups